-After you select the Pipeline, the Artifacts section will appear.
+After you select the Pipeline, the Artifacts section appears.
 Harness generates a list of all of the artifacts available in the Artifact Source for the Service being deployed.

 - To begin deploying your Pipeline and artifact, click SUBMIT.

-Stage 1 is Deploying
+Stage 1 Deploying

 Your approval is required before the Pipeline can continue the release process.
+Click Approve.

-Stage 3 is Deploying
+Stage 3 Deploying

 Watch Stage 3 deploy the Docker image from the To-Do List K8s Service to your Kubernetes cluster.

-The To-Do List app will open in a new tab.
+The To-Do List app opens in a new tab.
 Once you see the app, return to the browser tab for Continuous Deployment.

 The To-Do List app is deployed and running in your Kubernetes cluster.
 This tour is now complete.